 - The opposing party will have 30 days to submit their response to the ADR Panel.

 - The ADR Panel will evaluate the documentation provided by the parties and request additional information, as needed, and may initiate limited discovery.

 - Unless the dispute is resolved through a Motion to Dismiss or Summary Judgment, the ADR Panel will hold an evidentiary hearing.
 The petitioner shall bear the burden of persuasion by a preponderance of the evidence.

 - After hearing from the parties and the Office of Pharmacy Affairs (OPA), the ADR Panel will issue a final, binding decision.
 The decision is based on a majority vote and need not be unanimous.

 - The ADR Panel may make recommendations to HRSA for sanctions, including referrals to the HHS Office of Inspector General for consideration of civil monetary penalties, as appropriate.

 - Any appeals to the ADR decisions are governed by the Administrative Procedure Act.

 Advis will continue to closely track the industry response to this new regulation, as well as any impacts resulting from the transitioning administration.
 Advis is also available to assist Covered Entities with filing petitions for relief, in addition to preparing and implementing additional strategies relating to manufacturer actions, specifically as it relates to the ongoing efforts by pharmaceutical manufacturers to limit Covered Entities’ access to 340B pricing.
-If your organization has been negatively impacted by manufacturers’ refusal to provide 340B pricing for contract pharmacies or if you have any questions regarding the new 340B ADR process, please contact our offices at (708) 478-7030 or email one of Advis’s 340B experts directly:
+If your organization has been negatively impacted by manufacturers’ refusal to provide 340B pricing for contract pharmacies or if you have any questions regarding the new 340B ADR process, please contact Advis or call (708) 478-7030.

 Published: December 11, 2020